 All the musculoskeletal pain syndromes we will discuss under the other headings involve one or more of these presentations.

 Naturally digestive issues have gastrointestinal specific symptoms but it is important to note that they also usually have a specific associated musculoskeletal pain.
 With bowel this most often involves the low back.
 The pain is often present in bed.
-Is of a nagging character see Fatigue Pain and often improves with movement and intensifies with fatigue.
+Is of a nagging character (see Musculoskeletal Pain Syndromes) often improves with movement and intensifies with fatigue.
 You may wake with it and then it gets better but returns with the end of the working day.
 Another identifying characteristic is that you don’t like working semi stooped, such as working on a low bench or movements where you are stooped forward such as sweeping, shovelling and vacuuming.
 When not too severe, this pain is often relieved by hyperextension of the lumbar spine (bending backwards).

 Irritable Bowel Syndrome (IBS) is a functional illness of the gastrointestinal tract, that is, an illness in which the intestine (bowel) fails to function normally.
 To some extent it is a catch all designation as its causes and symptomatic picture cover a wide spectrum.
 The most common symptoms of IBS are constipation, diarrhoea, bloating, irregular bowel movements and abdominal pain.